jorenheit/mugen/readme.md

 ```

 #### Padding
 By default, Mugen will create images of size `2^(sum of bis)` based on the specified bits in the address section.
-When not all address lines are used, this will result in images smaller than the actual number of words available on the ROM (see rom-section).
-The `--pad` or `-p` option can be passed to Mugen to pad the remaining address-space with some value:
+When not all address lines are used, this will result in images smaller than the actual number of words available on the ROM (see rom-section) to minimize the time needed to flash the images to the chip(s).
+The `--pad` or `-p` option can be passed to Mugen to pad the remaining address-space with some hex value:

 ```
 mugen spec.mu image.bin --pad 0xff